mindspore-ai/docs/docs/mindspore/source_en/note/api_mapping/pytorch_diff/ScatterNdAdd.md

 PyTorch: Given an input tensor, updates the tensor and index tensor; adds the updated tensor to the input tensor based on the index tensor along the given axis.

 MindSpore: Given an input tensor, updates the tensor and index tensor; adds the updated tensor to the input tensor based on the index tensor.
-Setting axis is not supported.
+Customizing the axes by parameters is not supported, but the axes can be specified by adjusting the shape of the index tensor.

 ## Code Example